Loudness Part 2

 All good so far, but what happens if you have a huge kick drum that dominates the mix?
 A low frequency high level sound wave will push the average level right up and your metering will ‘ping’ off the stops, yet as we learnt in part one [link], this does not necessarily mean it’s loud- you have to take the frequency balance into account.
 A big 60Hz sine wave will have huge RMS level, yet many speakers will struggle to produce this and you have just eaten up your entire spectrum.

 When mixing, the PPM will show you the transients (like snare hits), and the VU will show you the average (RMS) level.
 If the average level is very high on certain bass notes or the kick drum, this is eating up all your available headroom and not letting the higher frequencies cut through, so you will lose clarity and impact.
 Try having more consistent energy in the sub region, and if you want a big sub, place that sound in isolation from other sounds in your arrangement.
 Use the PPM meters for transients.
 Again, try to keep these at a more consistent level so your transients don’t lose impact after peak limiting.
-Many meters now incorporate peak and RMS metering to help with mixing.
+Many meters now incorporate peak and RMS metering to help with online mixing.

 Many software DAWs now offer a choice of peak or RMS metering